Concurrency control: Recoverability

-Comment: While in the general area of systems the term "recoverability" may refer to the ability of a system to recover from failure or from an incorrect/forbidden state, within concurrency control of database systems this term has received a specific meaning.

 Concurrency control typically also ensures the Recoverability property of schedules for maintaining correctness in cases of aborted transactions (which can always happen for many reasons).
 Recoverability (from abort) means that no committed transaction in a schedule has read data written by an aborted transaction.
 Such data disappear from the database (upon the abort) and are parts of an incorrect database state.
 Reading such data violates the consistency rule of ACID.
 Unlike Serializability, Recoverability cannot be compromised, relaxed at any case, since any relaxation results in quick database integrity violation upon aborts.
 The major methods listed above provide serializability mechanisms.
 None of them in its general form automatically provides recoverability, and special considerations and mechanism enhancements are needed to support recoverability.
-A commonly utilized special case of recoverability is Strictness, which allows efficient database recovery from failure (but excludes optimistic implementations; e.g., Strict CO (SCO) cannot have an optimistic implementation, but has semi-optimistic ones).
+A commonly utilized special case of recoverability is Strictness, which allows efficient database recovery from failure (but excludes optimistic implementations.

-Comment: Note that the Recoverability property is needed even if no database failure occurs and no database recovery from failure is needed.
-It is rather needed to correctly automatically handle transaction aborts, which may be unrelated to database failure and recovery from it.

 Distribution

 With the fast technological development of computing the difference between local and distributed computing over low latency networks or buses is blurring.
 Thus the quite effective utilization of local techniques in such distributed environments is common, e.g., in computer clusters and multi-core processors.
 However the local techniques have their limitations and use multi-processes (or threads) supported by multi-processors (or multi-cores) to scale.
 This often turns transactions into distributed ones, if they themselves need to span multi-processes.
 In these cases most local concurrency control techniques do not scale well.